m4xshen/m4xshen.dev/src/pages/about.md

 ---
 layout: "../layouts/About.astro"
-title: "About Me"
+title: "Max Shen"
-description: "Hi, I'm Max Shen, an open source developer from Taiwan.
-I am passionate about solving problems by making projects about Neovim and Web.
-This dev blog is the place where I share my learning journey to help and inspire other people!"
+description: "An indie hacker and open-source developer from Taiwan, building solutions for real-world challenges.
+Explore Neovim plugins, SaaS projects, and dev insights here."
 ---

-Hi, I'm Max Shen, an open source developer from Taiwan.
-I am passionate about solving problems through software.
-This dev blog is the place where I share my learning journey to help and inspire other people!
+I'm an indie hacker and open-source developer from Taiwan, passionate about building solutions for real-world challenges.
+This dev blog is where I share my journey to help and inspire others!

 ## Projects